danieleagle/gitlab-https-docker/README.md

 2. Clone this repository into the desired location.

 3. Modify the GitLab CE settings to meet the needs of the particular context.
 These settings are found in the [docker-compose.yml](./docker-compose.yml) file.
 Information on these settings are found below.
+Also, change the **network alias** to the FQDN of your choice if you wish to use that later with any other Docker containers.

 4. [Generate a self-signed certificate](./README.md#generating-a-self-signed-certificate) to use with the GitLab CE instance.

-5. Run the following command (geared toward Linux):
+5. Run the following command:

    `sudo docker-compose up -d`